 - Prepare a 12-cup cupcake pan with paper liners, then spray lightly with non-stick cooking spray.

-- In a small mixing bowl, use a sifter to combine the flour, cocoa powder, baking powder, baking soda and salt.
+- In a small mixing bowl, use a sifter to combine the flour, cocoa powder, baking powder, baking soda, salt, and ginger.

-- Next, add in the sour cream and melted chocolate, mix them in by hand with a mixing spatula .
+- Next, add the sour cream and melted chocolate and mix them in by hand with a mixing spatula .

 - Slowly add half of the flour mixture into the wet ingredients Mix on low speed until no flour remains.
 Scrape down the sides and bottom of the bowl, then repeat with the other half of the flour, mixing on low speed, just until it's incorporated.
 If you over mix the batter, your cupcakes will be very dry.